metabase/metabase/docs/permissions/notifications.md

 ## Admins

-**Admins can see and edit all notifications.** Admins can [add or remove](/docs/latest/usage-and-performance-tools/audit#subscriptions-and-alerts) recipients from an alert or subscription without affecting the permissions of the alert or subscription.
-All recipients will be able to see the same data that the notification creator can see.
+**Admins can edit recipients**.
+Admins can [add or remove](/docs/latest/usage-and-performance-tools/audit#subscriptions-and-alerts) recipients without affecting the permissions of the alert or subscription.
+For example, if an admin adds Anya to a subscription created by Beau, Anya will receive emails with the same data that the Beau can see.

 ## Restricting email domains